aakuaku90/Assignment-2/README.md

 # Assignment-2
-Just realized the entire application must be wrapped around with a Context.
+Realized the entire application must be wrapped around with a Context.
 So I made this one separately.